couchbase-examples/rag-demo-llama-index/README.md

   `pip install -r requirements.txt`

 - Set the environment secrets
-  Copy the secrets.example.toml file in `streamlit` folder and rename it to `secrets.toml` and replace the placeholders with the actual values for your environment
+  Copy the `secrets.example.toml` file in `.streamlit` folder and rename it to `secrets.toml` and replace the placeholders with the actual values for your environment

   ```
   OPENAI_API_KEY = "<open_ai_api_key"